KmolYuan/Pyslvs-UI/docs/pyslvs-lib.md

 ### Solver

-In Pyslvs, expression is mainly to [PMKS](http://designengrlab.github.io/PMKS/), which is more

 + **parser** module:

     Analysis expression from strings, turn into symbols object.
 There also including highlighting function with [Pygments](http://pygments.org/).